videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/go-live-social-media.md

 ### Events

-1. **livestream-state-changed** - A `livestream-state-changed` event will be triggered any time the broadcasting state of a meeting changes.
+- **onLiveStreamStateChanged** - A `onLiveStreamStateChanged` event will be triggered any time the broadcasting state of a meeting changes.

 <Tabs
 defaultValue="Kotlin"